Smueez/floating_animated_widget/README.md

         this.isCollidingDeleteWidgetWidth = 70,
         this.deleteWidgetDecoration,
         this.deleteWidgetPadding = const EdgeInsets.only(bottom: 8),
+        this.onDragging,
+        this.widgetWhenDragging,
     });
 ```
 ### Where:

--  **Child** is required and it accept any **widget**.
+-  **mainScreenWidget** is required and it accept any **widget**.
 This is actually the base Widget or the parent widget on where the floating widget will be dragged or moved.
 -  **floatingWidget** is also required and it accept any **widget**.
 This is actually the particular widget which will be floated and can be mode or dragged around the screen.
 -  **floatingWidgetWidth** is also required and it accepts a **double** value which is the width of the floating widget above mentioned.
 -  **floatingWidgetHeight** is also required and it accepts a **double** value which is the height of the floating widget above mentioned.